lendway/lendway.github.io/Research.md

 "Most Americans Understand Liberal and Conservative: A Note on Self-Reported Political Ideology" (with Trent Ollerenshaw)

 "Unequal Punishment?
-Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath)
+Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath) [Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 **Book Under Review**